 I know, It’s just too good to be true, right?!

-Exmouth Market Have a Groovy Afternoon in Exmouth Market
+Have a Groovy Afternoon in Exmouth Market

 Exmouth Market is exactly where it’s at!
 It’s one of the trendiest streets in London, lined with cute shops and restaurants.

-If it’s teaming down with rain, run for cover in the 70s themed Coin Laundry and play a vintage board game ‘till the Heavens close (be cheeky and ask them for a flying saucer, they’ll give you a few for free if you smile hard enough).
+If it’s teaming down with rain, run for cover in the 70s-themed Coin Laundry and play a vintage board game ‘till the Heavens close (be cheeky and ask them for a flying saucer, they’ll give you a few for free if you smile hard enough).

-Upper Street Get Up to Allsorts on Upper Street
+Get Up to Allsorts on Upper Street

 If you talk to any Islington-er they’ll tell you to get to Upper Street.
-Of course, there are trendy bars, fancy restaurants, cool furniture shops and clothing boutiques, but what you don’t want to miss is its history.
+Of course, there are trendy bars, fancy restaurants, cool furniture shops, and clothing boutiques, but what you don’t want to miss is its history.

-Camden Passage Find the Right Gift in Camden Passage
+Find the Right Gift in Camden Passage

-This car-free cobbled street just off Upper Street is lined with some of London’s best antique, vintage and gift shops.
+This car-free cobbled street just off Upper Street is lined with some of London’s best antique, vintage, and gift shops.

-It’s a beautiful spot to have a nosey and if you’re looking for an unusual gift then there is no hard pass here, you’ll definitely find the perfect one, I’d put my money on it.
+It’s a beautiful spot to have a nosey and if you’re looking for an unusual gift then there is no hard pass here, you’ll definitely find the perfect one, and I’d put my money on it.

-Angel Central Find Shopping Heaven at Angel Central
+Find Shopping Heaven at Angel Central

 You’ll be able to shop in peace at Angel Central because it doesn’t attract too many crowds.
-The modern complex has high street shops, chain restaurants, the 02 Academy and Vue Cinema.
+The modern complex has high-street shops, chain restaurants, the 02 Academy, and Vue Cinema.

-It’s the perfect gateway to the rest of the area, which is full of antique, charity and vintage shops.
-If you arrive here by tube then you’ll ride Europe’s third longest escalator at Angel Underground Station (it’s a whopping 60 meters long).
+It’s the perfect gateway to the rest of the area, which is full of antique, charity, and vintage shops.
+If you arrive here by tube then you’ll ride Europe’s third-longest escalator at Angel Underground Station (it’s a whopping 60 meters long).

 There are so many photo opportunities here it’s ridiculous – get the cameras charged and the smiles full!

-Chapel Market Barter With a Londoner at Chapel Market
+Barter With a Londoner at Chapel Market

 Markets are all the rage here in London, especially Islington.
 Chapel Market is brilliant with a ‘no frills’ atmosphere and stalls selling all sorts of bits and bobs.

 On a Sunday it holds London’s very first farmer’s market, which has been going for almost 20 years.
-Some of the vendors do take card but use the ATM outside Sainsbury’s if you need cash – it doesn’t charge.
+Some of the vendors do take cards but use the ATM outside Sainsbury’s if you need cash – it doesn’t charge.

 Along the street, you’ll also find London’s oldest Pie and Mash shop which has been serving the public for over a century, they do tend to sell out just after lunch so get there early to avoid going hungry.

-Emirates Stadium Get your head in the game at the Emirates
+Get your head in the game at the Emirates

-Islington can’t be mentioned without referring to the Emirates stadium – the home of Arsenal Football Club.
+Islington can’t be mentioned without referring to the Emirates Stadium – the home of Arsenal Football Club.
 The stadium is huge and can be accessed via Holloway or Arsenal underground station.

-It gets absolutely packed on match day, there really is no atmosphere like it, but thrill seekers should also visit when the games aren’t on for a browse in the shop and a tour.
+It gets absolutely packed on match day, there is no atmosphere like it, but thrill seekers should also visit when the games aren’t on for a browse in the shop and a tour.

 If you do catch a game then head out before the last whistle blows to be interviewed by Arsenal Fan TV.
-Everyone deserves their five minutes of fame now don’t they?!
+Everyone deserves their five minutes of fame now, don’t they?!